poppy-project/poppy-docs/poppy-creature/doc/introduction.rst

 While developping a new Poppy creature, it is first easier to simply define it in a configuration file or dictionnary and instanciate a :class:`~pypot.robot.robot.Robot` from Pypot directly (see :ref:`the robot object from Pypot <robot>`).

 But when you want to make it easily usable and available to non-geek public, the best is to create your own creature's library.
-It should contain a configuration file and a class that extends :class:`~creatures.abstractcreature.AbstractPoppyCreature`.
+It should contain a configuration file and a class that extends :class:`~poppy.creatures.abstractcreature.AbstractPoppyCreature`.
 You can then add your own properties and primitives.

 Example from Poppy Humanoid::